🔥 Induction Cooktops — India 2026

 ✓ Pros

-• 2-year warranty — best in this price range
+• 10 power levels — best precision in this guide

 ✗ Cons

-• Basic voltage protection — not the best for fluctuation zones
+• Basic voltage protection — not ideal for surge-prone areas

 Check Price →